pqrkchqps/diehard-dot-fund-user-manual/en/frequently_asked_questions.md

 Yes.
 We can, for example, set up **[your-group-name].loomio.org** as the URL for your group.
 [Contact us](https://loomio.org/contact) if you're interested.

+## Accessibility

+Loomio is committed to accessibility, we have done our best job to integrate the WCAG standards.
+However, screen reader user feedback is critical in measuring the usability of the Loomio.
+The web pages are designed with a common look and feel layout of Regions and Heading hierarchy for ease of keyboard navigation.
+Loomio should be compatible with most screen readers, but it was primarily tested with the JAWS screen reader.
+We encourage screen reader users to send us feedback to help us improve the accessibility on Loomio.

 ## My question is not here

 If you have any questions or issues that are not answered through this Help Manual, you can join the [Loomio Community Help](https://www.loomio.org/invitations/716ae5abb84f4a5ea75c) subgroup.
 Read the existing thread, or start a new one, to get help and tips from our community.